mathjax/MathJax-docs/web/configuration.rst

-:js:data:`MathJax.startup.document.inputJax.tex.findTeX`; but in this case, the :js:data:`FindTeX` object uses the configuration once when it is created, so changing :js:data:`MathJax.startup.document.inputJax.tex.findTeX.options` will not affect it.
-(There is a :js:meth:`getPatterns()` method if the :js:data:`FindTeX` object that could be used to refresh the object if the options are changed, however.)
+:js:data:`MathJax.startup.document.inputJax.tex.findTeX`; but in this case, the :js:data:`FindTeX` object uses the configuration once when it is created, so changing :js:data:`MathJax.startup.document.inputJax.tex.findTeX.options` after the fact will not affect it.
+(There is a :js:meth:`getPatterns()` method of the :js:data:`FindTeX` object that could be used to refresh the object if the options are changed, however.)

 If you need to change the configuration for an object whose options can't be changed once it is created, then you will need to create a